gitkraken/vscode-gitlens/README.md

   - Use the `alt+right arrow` shortcut on an entry to execute it without closing the quick pick menu, if possible &mdash; commands that open windows outside of VS Code will still close the quick pick menu unless [`"gitlens.advanced.quickPick.closeOnFocusOut": false`](#advanced-settings- 'Jump to Advanced settings') is set
   - Use the `alt+right arrow` shortcut on a file entry in the `Changed Files` section to preview the comparison of the current revision with the previous one

-- Adds a _Apply Stashed Changes_ command (`gitlens.stashApply`) to chose a stash entry to apply to the working tree from a quick pick menu
+- Adds an _Apply Stashed Changes_ command (`gitlens.stashApply`) to chose a stash entry to apply to the working tree from a quick pick menu

 ---